bmcmahen/react-meets-swiftui/APIRequests.md

 After fetching it, we need to either handle errors or decode our response.
 This will be quite different for users coming from a JS background, but it's actually relatively easy.
 Finally, we pass our response back to our View and update our data accordingly.

-One thing I don't like about this example is how we are handling optionals.
-Conditionally rendering optionals in SwiftUI seems really cumbersome at this point.
-If anyone knows a better way, please help!

 ```swift
 import SwiftUI
 import Foundation